satyamlal/GoogleFormAutomation/README.md

 - **Unlimited Submissions:** The program can submit an unlimited number of forms non-stop once executed.
 This is controlled by a while loop that manages the number of submissions.

-- **CSV File Generated:** After every submission all the randomly generated data is stored in a '.csv' with data and time stamp, which can be used later to verify/cross check the data with the submissions.
+- **CSV File Generated:** After every submission all the randomly generated data is stored in a '.csv' file with date and time stamp, which can be used later to verify/cross check the data with the submissions.

 ## Disclaimer